Fasgarinejad/ECE143_project/README.md

 identify their next favorite read.

-We analyzed multiple datasets from Kaggle and other sources to learn more about Authors (where they are mostly located, which specific ones are the most popular, etc.) as well as books (if any specific features - genre diversity, book format, etc. - correlated with book rating.
+We analyzed multiple datasets from Kaggle and other sources to learn more about Authors (where they are mostly located, who in particular are the most popular/influential, etc.) as well as books (if any specific features - genre diversity, book format, etc. - correlated with book rating.
 We also looked into how the most frequent words in a books' title can help predict its' genre.